DINA-Web/dina-collections-data-model/dictionary/readme.md

   * Applies to: columns
   * Optional without `key` value "FK"

-* `source_field_name` - The name of the column in the source table, for this foreign key.
+* `source_column` - The name of the column in the source table, for this foreign key.
   * Applies to: columns
   * Optional without `key` value "FK"